<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=791621130965670&amp;ev=PageView&amp;noscript=1">

 This means that Crown Industries has $10000 work in process inventory with them.

-However, by using this formula, you can get only an estimate of the work in process inventory.
-For the exact number of work in process inventory, you need to calculate it manually.
 One of the advantages of calculating it manually will be you can add expenses like the cost of scrap, spoilage of raw material, etc. as well in it since it is all visible during physical counting.

 Difference between work in process and work in progress